Simulate a passive network & check the hydraulics

 - Volume flow and pressure loss at the consumers

-- COP of the heat pumps (varies depending on supply temperature and domestic hot-water operation)
+- COP of the heat pumps (varies depending on supply temperature and domestic hot-water generation)

 - Temperature difference: Should meet the configured 3 Kelvin

 In the Pump diagrams tab, the pump operating points are shown.
-Because the pumps regulate on a temperature spread, the operating points move along a quadratic curve (not at constant head).
+Because they regulate on a temperature spread, the operating points move along a quadratic curve (not at constant head).
 The pumps should operate within their operating range.

-To evaluate the effect of higher pressure losses, the manifold pressure loss in the probe field can be increased, for example:
+To evaluate the effect of higher pressure losses, the distributor pressure loss in the borehole field can be increased, for example:

-- Open the system editor via Databases > Systems.
+- Open the plant editor via Databases > Plants.

-- Edit the probe field and set the manifold pressure loss to, say, 0.25 bar.
+- Edit the borehole field and set the distributor pressure loss to, say, 0.25 bar.

 - Run the simulation again.